zi-hui/tp/docs/UserGuide.md

 ### 3.4.
 Recipe

 #### 3.4.1.
 Adding a recipe: `addrecipe`
 Adds a new unique recipe into the List in Kitchen Helper.
+A recipe is a list of ingredients that are used to cook a dish.

 __Format:__ `addrecipe /n <RECIPE_NAME> /i <INGREDIENT_NAME>:<QUANTITY>:<CATEGORY>[,..]`